Skip to Content

 Surgical resection of the primary tumor with adequate margins is an essential component of the curative strategy for patients with localized osteosarcoma.
 The type of surgery required for complete ablation of the primary tumor depends on a number of factors that must be evaluated on a case-by-case basis.

-Not surprisingly, patients who undergo amputation have lower local-recurrence rates than patients who undergo limb-salvage procedures.
-There is no difference in OS between patients initially treated by amputation and those treated with a limb-sparing procedure.
-Patients with tumors of the femur have a higher local recurrence rate than patients with primary tumors of the tibia/fibula.
-Rotationplasty and other limb salvage procedures have been evaluated for both their functional outcome and their effect on survival.
-While limb-sparing resection is the current practice for local control at most pediatric institutions, there are few data to indicate that limb-salvage of the lower limb is substantially superior to amputation with regard to patient quality of life.
+Not surprisingly, patients who undergo amputation have lower local recurrence rates than do patients who undergo limb-salvage procedures.
+There is no difference in OS between patients initially treated with amputation and those treated with a limb-sparing procedure.
+Patients with tumors of the femur have a higher local recurrence rate than do patients with primary tumors of the tibia/fibula.
+Rotationplasty and other limb-salvage procedures have been evaluated for both their functional outcome and their effect on survival.
+While limb-sparing resection is the current practice for local control at most pediatric institutions, there are few data to indicate that salvage of the lower limb is substantially superior to amputation with regard to patient quality of life.